Another E3 has come and gone, and with it absolutely no indication that we might ever, ever, ever get another Half-Life game, ever. So, what's a

 For instance, after having to stop my car at a dead end, I have to make my way to a crane to hoist the Halfmobile into a parking lot.
 The path takes me over a fence, into a building, through several rooms, up some stairs, through more rooms, onto a roof, through a gap in a fence, across the roof, down onto a balcony, and finally, to the crane, fighting all the way.
 That part feels Valve-y: most maps in Source aren't particularly huge, so making the most of the available space is important, and Deep Down does that pretty well.
 I also never feel like I don't know which way to go: there's a specific path laid out and I don't get lost, but I don't really feel like I'm being shoved around on a rail, either.
 The modder did a good job with the music cues, too.

-make Deep Down feel nice and Half-Lifey is hanging around with Alyx again.
+What does make Deep Down feel nice and Half-Lifey is hanging around with Alyx again.
 Obviously, there's no brand new dialogue for Alyx, but the modder managed to collect some extremely appropriate bits of Alyx's speech clips from the original games and put them into the mod in a way that feels entirely natural.
 She doesn't gab at you by any means, but she does talk a lot more than I would have expected.
 "Good job!" she says brightly, after I solve a puzzle to get an elevator working.
 And you know what?
 I did do a good job!
 I'm a good science man!

 In terms of enemies, the mod gets a visit from just about everyone.
 There are catacombs filled with zombies and buildings filled with soldiers.
 Hunters make several appearances, a Strider shows up at one point, and antlions, both standard and glowing, are also on the scene, bursting out of sandy pits at the junctures of metal sewers or spitting toxin at you from across chasms.
 There's plenty to do with the gravity gun, and there's even a fun jumping puzzle that will have you leaping across a bottomless pit along a series of rickety swinging structures.